fauskanger/mypolr/docs/usage.rst

 Advanced Usage
 ==============
-This example is more thorough, and covers the various errors and edge cases you might encounter with the Polr Project API.
+This section is more thorough than the one above, and covers the various errors and edge cases you might encounter with the Polr Project API.

-The following examples assume the Polr Project is installed on a server at `https://ti.ny`, and that a valid API_KEY is stored in a submodule ``auth.secrets``.
+The following examples assume the Polr Project to be installed on a server at `https://ti.ny`, and that a valid API_KEY is stored in a separate module ``my_secrets``.

 Set up API
 ----------